-Yes we can.
 We can recover our lives.
-We can be the people our ancestors wanted us to be.
-Like Marcus Garvey, we believe that it is possible for Africans at home and a broad to once again be whole.
-Yes we can.
+We can take care of ourselves and be the people our ancestors want us to be.
+Like Marcus Garvey, we believe that it is possible for Africans at home and a broad to, once again, be whole.

-What does it mean to be whole again?
+What does it mean to be whole?
 What is our vision of victory?
-After we have laid down our shields and spears and banished the enemy, what does community, society, pan-African places to be look like?
-If we were not fighting racism, protesting again our oppression, how would we shape the world in our image?
+After we have banished the enemy and laid down our shields and spears.
+What does community, society, pan-African places look like?
+If we were not fighting racism, protesting again our oppression and begging the enemy for acceptance, how would we shape the world in our image?
+How and where would we stand?
 Garvey knew our history and therefore understood our potential.
 We were once great he said and we can be great again.
-Yes, we can.
-When we are a full people, you are a full human being.
+Yes, we can!

 Our victory will make us a full people but what will it take?
 What will it cost?
 Can we still build even though so much has been lost?
 Can we still continue even though it has been almost a hundred afriyears since Garvey?
 Is it enough just to teach our history?
 Is it enough just to look upon our great deeds in the pages of time?
 Which is it that counts: the preaching or the practicing, the remembering or the acting?
 Our victory has to be built, constructed with our actions and we are fortunate because the foundation, our place to stand, is still there. ...

 Our victory has to be built upon our history.
 Remembering that we were once great is the starting point to construct our better tomorrow.
 That knowledge, those deeds have to be the foundation upon which we built.
 What will it take?
 What will it cost?
 What sacrifice do we need to make?
 Since the year of the push and pull, we have sacrificed much and the storm has yet to pass.
 The ancestors have fought so that even in this time, we can still remember our greatness and have a place to stand.
 For us, the path ahead is easier than the road the ancestors have travelled.
 Victory could be ours; we can be whole again.
 We can be a great people but only if we build on our own foundation.